juanmc2005/ContinualNLU/README.md

 # Cross-lingual Transfer in Natural Language Understanding
-Companion repository for the paper "A Study of Cross-lingual Transfer in Continual Natural Language Understanding"
+Companion repository for the paper "A Study of Cross-lingual Transfer in Continual Natural Language Understanding".

 This project contains all the scripts and information needed to reproduce the experiments presented in the paper.